IshanKarki/GalleryApp/README.md

 # GalleryApp
-This is a simple UI gallery app portraying the interface designs of a social familiar platform like **Instagram**.
+This is a simple UI gallery app portraying the interface designs of a social-media platform like **Instagram**.

 The master branch contains the code this branch is just for the first-looks and the interface design of the flutter made mobile application.